 The purpose of the competition is to elevate the quality of museum communication with visitors, and the involvement of the UW Museology students insures that we are not simply recognizing the excellent work of current label copy writers and editors, but are also helping to develop the next generation of museum professionals.”

-- John Russick, Director, Curatorial Affairs, Chicago History Museum
+- John Russick, Vice President for Interpretation and Education, Chicago History Museum

 Each year, during the Marketplace of Ideas at the AAM Annual Meeting, professionals from every corner of the field gather to share ideas and celebrate the year’s best in exhibition label writing.
 The forum for their conversations is a display showcasing the recognized entries for the Excellence in Exhibition Label Writing Competition presented by CurCom (AAM Curators Committee).
 The display area bursts at the seams with insight from enthusiastic professionals who are passionate about their work.
 In a field that puts such emphasis on community and collaboration, it is no surprise that the event feels less like an awards display than it does a brainstorming session amongst peers.